 Since then manufacturing, logistics, communications, professional services and real estate have also become important sectors.
 Throughout this period, we have taken great care to build up the skills and talents of the Bahraini people

 The country provides its people with free medical care, housing, education, and old-age pensions.

 The emir, Sheikh Isa Bin Salman al-Khalifa, died in 1999 after four decades of rule.

 By the mid-19th century, the country was the Gulf’s pre-eminent trade hub, emerging as a modern state.
 Merchants from countries across the Gulf and beyond established themselves on the islands.

 A peaceful adoption of Islam occurred and for two centuries Christians and Muslims lived together in Bahrain.
 Bahrain still has a small indigenous Christian community.

 Bahrain became a British protectorate in 1820.
 It did not gain full independence until Aug.
 14, 1971.

 Although oil was discovered in Bahrain in the 1930s, it was relatively little compared to other Gulf states, and the wells are expected to be the first in the region to dry up.

-He was succeeded by his son, Sheik Hamad Bin Isa Al-Khalifa, who gave himself the title of king but also began a sweeping democratization of the country: censorship has been relaxed and draconian laws repealed, exiles have been repatriated, and the stateless Bidoons have been granted citizenship.
+He was succeeded by his son, Sheik Hamad Bin Isa Al-Khalifa, who took the title of king making Bahrain a Monarchy, he also began a sweeping democratization of the country: censorship has been relaxed and draconian laws repealed, exiles have been repatriated, and the stateless Bidoons have been granted citizenship.